 Professional, Administrative & Educational Staff Training

-Monique is a Community Trainer with the Oregon Registry and offers Set One training programs.
+Monique is a Master Trainer with the Oregon Registry and offers Set One and Set Two training programs.
 Schools and organizations can also request customized training programs.

 Cost for customized trainings are determined at the time of scheduling.
 Schools and organizations may join other programs for trainings.